San Diego Beaches Look Resplendent With A Deep Blue Bioluminescent Glow Created By Dinoflagellates

 — Scripps Oceanography (@Scripps_Ocean) May 8, 2018

 Photographer Stephen Bay was one such person who decided that this was an event that had to be captured on film.
-He likened the neon sheen of the Pacific Ocean along Torrey Pines to that of a light saber, as CBS News reports, and was pleased to describe how he felt these were Southern California’s own special Northern Lights.
+He likened the neon sheen of the Pacific Ocean along Torrey Pines to that of a lightsaber, as CBS News reports, and was pleased to describe how he felt these were Southern California’s own special Northern Lights.

 “It kind of looked like the color of a light saber.
 It really was a bright blue color that was just fantastic to look at.
 I was thinking, this is SoCal’s equivalent of a Northern Lights.
 Just having natural phenomena where the lights are glowing and the water is lit up – it’s amazing.
 I’ve never seen anything like it.”